Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

     -Value 4: Bonus to defense.
     -Value 5: Bonus to avoid.
     -Value 6: Bonus to critical avoid.
-    -Keyword: This value must always be "CombatArt".
+        Note: these values are only necessary for the attack combat arts.
+    -Keyword: If the combat art is an attack, use "AttackCombatArt".
+If it is an action, use "ActionCombatArt":
+    -Item: Only for action combat arts.
+The selected item will be the one that will generate the effect of the combat art.
+        For example, if you select a healing item that targets adjacent allies, then the action combat art will do that exact effect, but without needing the unit to have the item.
-    -Multiple Data: In here, you can select skills, weapons and weapon types:
+    -Multiple Data: In here, you can select skills, weapons and weapon types.
+Only use this option for offensive combat arts.
         -Skills: Each skill marked will be added to the unit during the attack.
 This includes custom skills created by other plugins.
         -Weapons: If there is at least one weapon marked, then the unit can only use this combat art with one of those selected weapons.
             If no weapon is marked, the combat art is allowed for any weapon, unless there are additional restrictions for the weapon types.